 Two boys practice drawing large images in Diane Jaquith’s classroom; Newton, MA

-Studio Thinking from the Start: The K-8 Art Educator's Handbook Jillian Hogan, Lois Hetland, Diane Jaquith & Ellen Winner Illustrations by Nicole Gsell Available now for pre-order!
+Studio Thinking from the Start: The K-8 Art Educator's Handbook Jillian Hogan, Lois Hetland, Diane Jaquith & Ellen Winner Illustrations by Nicole Gsell Available now!
 Designed as a practical, classroom-ready guide for teachers of elementary and middle school aged students; Contains accommodations for using the Studio Habits of Mind and Studio Structures with younger students, written portraits of teachers and students using Studio Thinking in art class, ideas for assessment, and resources for emphasizing artistic thinking in visual art class, arts integration, and arts advocacy.

 For color images of the photos in the book, please click here.
 For links to videos mentioned in text, please click here.